The E-Paper 296x128 Bricklet is an e-paper display with a resolution of 296x128 pixel.

 If you use the aggressive delta mode and rapidly change the content, we recommend that you change back to the default mode every few hours and in the default mode cycle between the three available colors a few times.
 This will get rid of the ghosting and after that you can go back to the delta mode with flicker-free updates.

-The Bricklet has an embedded font (ASCII subset in green) that allows fast and easy text rendering:
+The Bricklet has an embedded font (code page 437, ASCII subset in green) that allows fast and easy text rendering:

 A laser-cut case for the E-Paper 296x128 Bricklet is available.